IBM-Cloud/terraform-provider-ibm/website/docs/r/hardware_firewall_shared.html.markdown

 The following arguments are supported:

 * `firewall_type` - (Required, string) Specifies whether it needs to be of particular speed.
 Firewall type is in between [10MBPS_HARDWARE_FIREWALL, 20MBPS_HARDWARE_FIREWALL,100MBPS_HARDWARE_FIREWALL, 1000MBPS_HARDWARE_FIREWALL]
-* `guest_type` - (Required, string) Specifies whether the guest is baremetal server or virtual guest server.
 * `virtual_instance_id` - (Optional, string) Specifies the id of particular guest on which firewall shared is to be deployed.**NOTE**: This is conflicting parameter with hardware_instance_id.
 * `hardware_instance_id` - (Optional, string) Specifies the id of particular guest on which firewall shared is to be deployed.**NOTE**: This is conflicting parameter with virtual_instance_id.

+## Attribute Reference

+The following attributes are exported:
+ * `id` - The unique identifier of the hardware firewall.